Vaguery/klapaucius/doc/push_types.md

         ...
 ~~~

-In other words, it will end up being the word `:complex`, maybe a simple rules for discriminating it from a regular real number, and then a load of salient complex number _behavior_ in the form of instruction definitions.
+In other words, it will end up being the word `:complex`, maybe a simple rule for discriminating it from a regular real number, and then a load of salient complex number _behavior_ in the form of instruction definitions.

 ### Aspects: Tasty Bundles of Behavior